Plant breeders' rights

-Plant breeders' rights (PBR), also known as plant variety rights (PVR), are rights granted to the breeder of a new variety of plant that give the breeder exclusive control over the propagating material (including seed, cuttings, divisions, tissue culture) and harvested material (cut flowers, fruit, foliage) of a new variety for a number of years.
+Plant breeders' rights (PBR), also known as plant variety rights (PVR), are rights granted in certain places to the breeder of a new variety of plant that give the breeder exclusive control over the propagating material (including seed, cuttings, divisions, tissue culture) and harvested material (cut flowers, fruit, foliage) of a new variety for a number of years.
+The system of Plant breeders' rights is considered a sui generis form of intellectual property rights.

 With these rights, the breeder can choose to become the exclusive marketer of the variety, or to license the variety to others.
 In order to qualify for these exclusive rights, a variety must be new, distinct, uniform, and stable.
 A variety is: